-Of course they have plenty of spiders and snakes and deadly ones such as funnel-web spider, eastern brown snake and common death adder.
+Of course they have plenty of snakes and spiders.
+And deadly ones such as funnel-web spider, eastern brown snake and common death adder.

 The experience at The Australian Reptile Park is enjoyable because you get close to the animals.
 You see them inside the exhibits and during shows.
-Also staff walk around the site with creatures in their arms that you can approach such as snakes.
+Also staff walks around the site with creatures in their arms that you can approach such as snakes.

-All the exhibits and shows are fascinating, but some have left a bigger imprint on us than others…
+All the exhibits and shows are fascinating, but some have left a bigger imprint on us than others.

 When he snatches the food you can hear the bang of his jaw slamming shut.
 This crocodile gives me chills and it’s my favourite show.

 Kangaroos roam freely around the picnic site.
 They are tame and let you approach and feed them (you can buy food at the kiosk).

-The staff explains facts about the lizard or snake’s origin and behaviour, how they attack and how venomous they are.
-They demonstrate how they collect the venom from a snake and explain how the anti-venom is produced.
+The staff explains facts about the lizard or snake’s origin and behaviour.
+They explain how they attack and how venomous they are.
+They show how they collect the venom from a snake and explain how the anti-venom is produced.

-If Ranger Mick presents you are in for a laugh; he has a great sense of humour… “If you want to pick up a snake and not get bitten it’s simple: get someone else to do it”.
+If Ranger Mick presents you are in for a laugh... he has a great sense of humour: “If you want to pick up a snake and not get bitten it’s simple: get someone else to do it”.

 A puppet spider dancing on rap music greets you at the door.
 Pull a lever or press a button and a spider appears.
 Incy Wincy Spider moves up and up the ‘water spout’.
 A giant mechanical spider with a scary voice rears up.

-Behind the viewing window you may see staff milking funnel-web spiders – they collect venom from the spiders’ fangs with a pipette.
+Behind the viewing window you may see staff milking funnel-web spiders... they collect venom from the spiders’ fangs with a pipette.

 The alligators congregate at the jetty where they are being fed and jump out of the water to grab the food.
 It’s exciting to watch.

 It’s quite an experience to stand next to a 166 kg tortoise.

 Sometime after lunch we like to take a break from the scheduled shows and go for a walk.
 You can walk along the alligator lake and in the bush on the paved pathway.
 The bird cages are located along the pathway.